Our History

 The Founding Fairies

 That first year, the Fairies recruited volunteers; among them Peggy Buckles, Terri Butler (our loyal photographer) Kathleen Haunty (who brought the graphic design ability of her husband Jack) and Marcia Garvey.
 Their expertise catapulted the Fairies even further.
 The next year dedicated volunteers who worked tirelessly to achieve continued success included; Toni Carter, Jill Fergus, Tanya Irelan, Tracy McCallister, Marcy Orchard, Mary Slane, and Betsy Willi.
-These women became future leaders of the organization and were later joined by Anne Houser, Lisa Esham, Judy Smith, Emily Riemer, Sherry Kish and Karina Nova, plus numerous others.
+These women became future leaders of the organization and were later joined by Anne Houser, Lisa Esham, Judy Smith, Emily Riemer, Sherry Kish, Jenna Homan and Karina Nova, plus numerous others.
 Many of these women are still involved in Fairy Goodmothers today.

 Today

-Currently, Fairy Goodmothers has approximately 250 volunteers involved throughout the year, and has gifted more than 10,000 gowns from its first Cinderella’s Closet in 2006 through the 2023 prom season.
+Currently, Fairy Goodmothers has approximately 250 volunteers involved throughout the year, and has gifted more than 20,000 gowns from its first Cinderella’s Closet in 2006 through the 2025 prom season.
 All this joy resulting from the vision of five friends on a group trip to Chicago.